SRI-CSL/do-like-javac/README.md

 Running
 =======

+First, make sure your project is in a clean state (e.g. via `ant clean`, `mvn clean`, etc.).
+Since `do-like-javac` monitors the build process and build tools skip already-built files, if you run `dljc` on an already-built project, you won't get any results.

-Invoke `dljc` from the directory of the project you want to analyze:
+Next, invoke `dljc` from the directory of the project you want to analyze:

     dljc -o logs -- ant build